wknapik/openvpn-unroot/README.md

 # What are the requirements/assumptions/limitations ?

-Requirements are minimal and should be met by any system running OpenVPN (list available [here](https://github.com/wknapik/openvpn-unroot/blob/master/package/arch/PKGBUILD)).
+Bash >=4.4 is required.
+Beyond that, dependencies are minimal and should be met by any system running OpenVPN (list available [here](https://github.com/wknapik/openvpn-unroot/blob/master/package/arch/PKGBUILD)).

-The only testing so far has been done on Arch Linux.

 The script needs to be run as root.